Click here for information on the 2022 Middle School & Elementary School Divisions of the USGC National Championships.

 As was the case during the first hour, students can spend as much time on the Cartographic Skills Exam or the 40 Multiple Choice Exam questions in this section as they wish, but they cannot adjust answers to Part 1 (Written Exam or the first 40 Multiple Choice Exam questions).

 As on the National Qualifying Exam, students at Nationals will be grouped into Varsity and Junior Varsity divisions.
-The cutoff will not be done based on grade, but rather, students born on or after July 1, 2004 are required to compete in the Junior Varsity division.
-They will win prizes for their performance, and we will crown a JV National Champion, but are ineligible to qualify for Team USA, which will represent the United States at the 2020 International Geography Olympiad.
+The cutoff will not be done based on grade, but rather, students born on or after July 1, 2006 are required to compete in the Junior Varsity division.
+They will win prizes for their performance, and we will crown a JV National Champion, but JV students are ineligible to qualify for a spot on Team USA at the 2021 International Geography Olympiad.

 For the Overall USGC rank, scores will be determined by giving participating students a rank of 1 to N, with N being the number of overall competing students, on each of the three exams.
 Tied students will split the average of their ranks (e.g. – if there are two students tied for second place, each would receive 2.5 points).
 Students thus earn a number of placement points equivalent to their ranks.
 The students with the lowest overall number of placement points from all portions combined will thus be the highest ranking students, and that will be used to determine the overall scores.
 If students tie on the overall placement, the tiebreaks will be (in respective order):